-- Since wood expands with any increase in moisture content, we require leaving at least 5/8-inch expansion space between flooring and all vertical objects (walls, cabinets, pipes, etc.).
-If the installation area exceeds 30 feet, a greater expansion space is required; approximately 1/16-inch for every additional ten (10) feet - Note that proper expansion space depends not only on the size and flow of the installation, but also on expected seasonal changes in temperature and humidity that may cause the flooring to gain or lose moisture content over time.
+• Since wood expands with any increase in moisture content, we require leaving at least 1/2-inch expansion space between flooring and all vertical objects (walls, cabinets, pipes, etc.).
+If the installation area exceeds 30 feet, a greater expansion space is required; approximately 1/16-inch for every additional ten (10) feet.
+For float installations that flow into other rooms, a transition piece must be used in doorways and openings between rooms (halls, archways, etc.) 3 feet or less to allow separate areas to move without interference.

+- Note that proper expansion space depends not only on the size and flow of the installation, but also on expected seasonal changes in temperature and humidity that may cause the flooring to gain or lose moisture content over time.
 For example, if an installation takes place when humidity conditions are low, it's likely that the wood flooring will gain moisture and expand later during humid seasons.
 In those cases, incorporate additional expansion space through use of spacers or transition moldings. - Hardwood floors must be able to expand/contract without interference.
 NEVER install flooring against any vertical or fixed object such as fireplace, columns, islands, door jambs, floor outlets, etc. Failure to follow this guideline may result in tenting, separation or buckled floors.
-Never nail or screw anything through a hardwood floor. - To cover your expansion space, CALI carries matching wood flooring accessories which include reducers, t-moldings, quarter rounds, thresholds, and stair nosings.
+Do not install cabinets or other permanent fixtures on top of on top of a floating floor.
+Never nail or screw anything through a hardwood floor.
+If you have extremely heavy furniture items, install the floor using the glue-down method or nail-down method as opposed to floating the floor. - To cover your expansion space, CALI carries matching wood flooring accessories which include reducers, t-moldings, quarter rounds, thresholds, and stair nosings.
 CALI also offers all of the glues and adhesives you will need for to complete your project.
 Please visit CALI's Flooring Accessories webpage. - Undercut door casings and jambs.
 Remove any existing base, shoe mold or doorway thresholds.
 These items can be replaced after installation.
 When undercutting door casings the installer should confirm there is the recommended expansion space.
+The floor must have 1/16-inch clearance under the door casing to be able to float freely without vertical restriction.
+The installer should ensure that the plank can move freely under the door jamb.